Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 If you’re interested in learning more about STCs and the government rebate, you might want to check out the following article titled, How Does the Solar Rebate Work?

-Solar Panels vs Microinverters: Final Thoughts
+Oversizing Solar Panels with Microinverters: Final Thoughts

 Now that you understand what oversizing is, you’ll be better equipped to understand why the power output of your panels is different in relation to your microinverters.